nomilous/ipso/README.md

 ```

-It uses mocha's JSON diff to display failure to call the function.
+It uses mocha's JSON diff to display failure to call the stubbed function.

 ```json